 The Verdict System

-Three verdicts.
+Four verdicts.
 One clean answer.

-Example: the Saudi logistics JV case study where the European partner received a PROCEED verdict because the downside case still produced positive EBITDA from year 2 and the SIDF covenant had 32 percent headroom.
+Example: the Saudi logistics JV case study where the European partner received a CONVICTION verdict because the downside case still produced positive EBITDA from year 2 and the SIDF covenant had 32 percent headroom.

 The deal is viable only if specific conditions are satisfied before closing.
 The Conviction Report lists each condition explicitly with a responsible party and a deadline.
 If a condition cannot be met, the verdict says to restructure or pass.